joshbegley/nyt-latest/README.md

 **F.B.I.
 Investigates Links to Biological Labs in Las Vegas and California**\
-`The Las Vegas home lab had vials of a “reddish liquid,” the police said.
+`The Las Vegas lab had vials of a “reddish liquid,” the police said.
 The California lab, uncovered in 2023, had materials “possibly associated with infectious diseases,” officials said.`\
 https://nytimes.com/2026/02/06/us/biolab-las-vegas-california.html

 **A First Look Below Antarctica’s Most Menacing Glacier**\